Governance and Nominating Committee

 Aviat Networks, Inc.

-The Committee members (the "Members") shall be appointed by the Board and will serve at the discretion of the Board.
-The Committee will consist of at least three (3) members of the Board, but shall not include any of the following: (i) employees of the Corporation, or (ii) an affiliate of the Corporation or any of its affiliates.
-Further, each Member shall meet the independence requirements promulgated by the Securities and Exchange Commission specifically relating to the Members and the Nasdaq Stock Market Inc. ("Nasdaq") relating to Nasdaq-listed issuers and any governmental or regulatory body exercising authority over the Corporation (the "Regulatory Body").
+The Committee members (the "Members") shall be appointed annually by the Board and will serve at the discretion of the Board.
+The Committee will consist of at least three (3) members of the Board.
+Each Member shall meet the independence requirements promulgated by the Securities and Exchange Commission (“SEC”) and the Nasdaq Stock Market Inc. ("NASDAQ").
 Each Member shall be free from any relationship that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a Member.
-Unless otherwise directed by the Board, each Member shall serve until such Member ceases to serve as a member of the Board, or until his or her successor has been duly appointed by the Board.
-Members may be removed at any time by vote of the Board.
+Members may be removed at any time by a majority vote of the Board.

-The Committee shall have the authority to delegate any of its responsibilities to subcommittees as the Committee may deem appropriate; provided the subcommittees, if any, are composed entirely of independent directors as defined by the Regulatory Body.
+The Committee shall have the authority to delegate any of its responsibilities to subcommittees as the Committee may deem appropriate; provided the subcommittees, if any, are composed entirely of independent directors as defined by the rules of the SEC and NASDAQ.

-Subject to the Corporation's Certificate of Incorporation, the duties of the Committee shall include, without limitation, the following:
+Subject to the Company's Certificate of Incorporation, the duties of the Committee shall include, without limitation, the following:

-- To consider and make recommendations to the Board with respect to the nominations or elections of Directors of the Corporation.
-In considering potential new Directors, the Committee will review individuals from various disciplines and backgrounds.
-Among the qualifications to be considered in the recommendation of candidates are broad experience in business, finance or administration; familiarity with national and international business matters; familiarity with the Corporation's industry; and prominence and reputation.
+- To consider and make recommendations to the Board with respect to the nominations or elections of directors of the Company.
+In considering potential new directors, the Committee will review individuals from various disciplines and backgrounds, including with respect to age, gender, race, and specialized experience.
+Among the qualifications to be considered in the recommendation of candidates are broad experience in business, finance or administration; familiarity with national and international business matters; familiarity with the Company's industry; and prominence and reputation.
 Since prominence and reputation in a particular profession or field of endeavor are what bring most persons to the Board's attention, there is the further consideration of whether the individual has the time available to devote to the work of the Board and one or more of its committees.
 A review is also to be made of the activities and associations of each candidate to ensure that there is no legal impediment, conflict of interest, or other consideration that might hinder or prevent service on the Board.
-In making its selection, the Committee will bear in mind that the foremost responsibility of a director of a Corporation is to represent the interests of the stockholders as a whole.
+In making its selection, the Committee will bear in mind that the foremost responsibility of a director of the Company is to represent the interests of the Company’s stakeholders as a whole.

 - To develop and recommend to the Board for its approval an annual self-evaluation process of the Board and its committees.
 The Committee shall oversee the annual self-evaluations.

-- Recommend members of the Board to serve on the committees of the Board, giving consideration to the criteria for service on each committee as set forth in the charter for such committee, as well as to any other factors the Committee deems relevant, and when appropriate, make recommendations regarding the removal of any member of any committee.
+- Recommend members of the Board to serve as Chair and Members on the committees of the Board, giving consideration to the criteria for service on each committee as set forth in the charter for such committee, as well as to any other factors the Committee deems relevant, and when appropriate, make recommendations regarding the removal of any member of any committee.

 - Periodically review the charter and composition of each committee of the Board and make recommendations to the Board for the creation of additional committees or the elimination of Board committees.

-- To oversee and evaluate the Corporation's performance in regard to corporate governance principles recommended by the Committee and approved by the Board.
+- To oversee and evaluate the Company's performance in regard to corporate governance principles recommended by the Committee and approved by the Board.

-- Establish, implement and monitor the processes for effective communication between the Corporation's stockholders and members of the Board.
+- Establish, implement and monitor the processes for effective communication between the Company's stockholders and members of the Board.

 - Establish, implement and monitor the processes for consideration of stockholder proposals properly submitted in accordance with the provisions of the Bylaws.